-NEW!
 How FDR Vanquished Polio.

-Few Americans remember that FDR, besides leading our country through the Great Depression and World War II, was also the founder of the National Foundation of Infantile Paralysis, better known as the March of Dimes.
+Few Americans remember that FDR, besides leading our country through the Great Depression and World War II, was also the founder of the National Foundation for Infantile Paralysis, better known as the March of Dimes.
 This charity fought the terrible scourge of polio with both assistance to the stricken and research to find a vaccine, finally working itself out of a job when the Salk Vaccine was perfected in 1955.
 This is a lively, personal look at the polio crusade — which continues today to mop up the last of this disease in third world countries.
 Illustrated lecture

 How Shirley Temple Saved America.

 The little actress was the nation’s top box office draw during the worst years of the Great Depression and helped Americans forget their troubles as she sang and danced away the troubles of the characters she played.
 She worked through her childhood, while her parents spent her money, but went on to successful later careers as a television actress and diplomat.
 Illustrated lecture.
-Illustrated lecture.

 *An honorarium for these lectures can be paid by the S.C.
 Humanities Council as long as the applicant is a South Carolina nonprofit organization or government entity and the lecture is free and open to the public (exceptions being made for retirement communities).
 A $250 in-kind match is required.
 Visit https://schumanities.org/projects/speakers/